 For this reason, you need to be exceptionally aware of your scabbing tattoo at all times when exercising, as the smallest of movements could rip a scab away from the skin.
 Keeping a tattoo covered as best as possible with protective clothing is a good way of shielding it.

 Any touching or rubbing against your tattoo can painful, so be aware of this if you’re planning on participating in any sports or activities which may involve occasional contact between the tattooed area of your body and any other object, including other areas of your body.

 Allowing your new ink to come into contact with any form of bacteria highly increases the risk of your tattoo becoming infected.
-If an infection is not treated promptly enough by a medical professional, it can potentially lead to permanent damage to your tattoo.
+If an infection is not treated promptly by a medical professional, it can lead to permanent damage to your tattoo.

-Pain and tenderness could cause you to slow down, worrying about the tattoo could cause you to lose focus in your activity, and recovery from a long tattooing session could make you feel overly exhausted.
+Pain and tenderness could cause you to slow down, worrying about the tattoo could cause you to lose focus on your activity, and recovery from a long tattooing session could make you feel overly exhausted.

 Post-Gym/Workout Tattoo Aftercare Routine

 Always clean your tattoo thoroughly as soon as you possibly can after finishing exercise – especially if your tattoo has come into contact with something dirty.